-We considered samples containing 360 partners.
-Therefore, we have randomly selected 360 facts from the relation taska.
+We have randomly selected 360 facts from the relation taska.
 The remaining facts where included in the testing set.
 The background knowledge of each sample has been obtained by including in it all the facts that were related to the chosen partners.
-Four samples were extracted.
+Five samples were extracted.

 The average dimension of the file containing just the examples is 5 Kilobytes.
-The average dimension of the file containing the background knowledge is 490 Kilobytes.
+The average dimension of the file containing the background knowledge is 463 Kilobytes.